What Is Trigeminal Neuralgia ?

-This type of facial pain has also been called tic douloureux, and is discussed in much greater detail here.
+Trigeminal neuralgia has also been called tic douloureux, and is discussed in much greater detail here.
 Some have also called it "suicide pain" because it can be so severe and debilitating.
 The pain occurs in one or more of the three areas of the trigeminal nerve in the face (forehead, cheek, chin).
 It occurs most commonly in the 2nd (cheek area) or 3rd (chin, lower face area) distribution of the trigeminal nerve.
 According to ICHD3 criteria, the pain occurs in sudden random attacks lasting from a fraction of a second to 2 minutes, and is of severe intensity.
 It is described as electric shock-like, stabbing, shooting, or sharp, and is triggered by stimuli to the affected side of the face such as touching, talking, brushing teeth, chewing, or cold air.
 Trigeminal neuralgia affects women (60%) more than men (40%), with an average age of onset around 53-57.

 What Are The Different Types Of Trigeminal Neuralgia?

 There have been many changes over the years of trigeminal neuralgia classifications.
 The most current classifications include 2 types; classical or idiopathic trigeminal neuralgia, or secondary trigeminal neuralgia.
 Evaluations for trigeminal neuralgia and differentiating the type revolves around the results of a contrast brain MRI and MRA (MR angiography), as detailed below.